4RohanSinha/STL-in-C/README.md

 This project aims to create a library similar to C++'s STL for C.

-Note that this is a work in progress.
+Note: this is a work in progress.
 As of the last commit, basic vector implementations have been added.

 ## Dependencies